CSE312: Web Applications

 • Most lectures will include questions to be answered during live lectures.
 These will be simple questions designed to encourage you to attend lecture and stay up to date on the material.
 Since lectures will be recorded, there is a temptation to watch lecture days, or even weeks, after they occur.
 These questions are to serve as an incentive for you to attend lecture and avoid falling behind in the course.

-• We will drop a total of 9 (3 full weeks worth) lecture questions that were either not submitted or submitted with an incorrect answer.
-You can use these 9 drops for any reason (Including illness or travel) and no additional drops will be given for any reason (ie. If you have to miss more than 3 full weeks of lecture, you have bigger problems to worry about than your lecture question points).
+• We will drop a total of 6 (2 full weeks worth) lecture questions that were either not submitted or submitted with an incorrect answer.
+You can use these 6 drops for any reason (Including illness or travel) and no additional drops will be given for any reason (ie. If you have to miss more than a full week of lecture, you have bigger problems to worry about than your lecture question points).

-• If, after the 9 drops, you missed (either not submitted or submitted with an incorrect answer) between 6 and 10 lecture questions, you will earn 1 application objective
+• If, after the 6 drops, you missed (either not submitted or submitted with an incorrect answer) between 1 and 6 lecture questions, you will earn 1 application objective

 Homework